midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 - a set of own shielded coins
 - a Merkle tree of shielded coin commitments
 - a set of own unshielded coins
-- a set of own Dust generation info paired with Dust actions containing them
+- a set of own Dust generation info paired with Dust actions containing them and their Merkle tree indices
 - a set of own Dust outputs paired with Dust actions containing them
 - a Merkle tree of Dust generation infos
 - a Merkle tree of Dust commitments